Rheological fluid motion in tube by metachronal wave of cilia: Summary and Conclusion

-The considerable difference between the theoretical and the observed values indicates that the metachronal wave of cilia cannot account for the total flow rate in ductus efferents and there must be some other important factors, responsible for the transport of semen.
-These factors may be (cf. Ilio and Hess \cite{Ilio}) (a) contraction of smooth muscle (b) constant secretion of fluid by the seminiferous epithelium (c) contraction of the myoepithelial layer of the seminiferous tubule and tunica albuginea of the testis (d) the vacuum created by the ejaculation of sperm from the lower tract and by the absorption of fluid (e) increased pressure due to the pattern of branching and convergence of ductuli.
-Consequently, to understand the mechanism involved in transport of semen in ductus efferentes of male repductive tract adequately, further theoretical and experimental investigations are essential.
-It is important to mention that forward flow takes place at the wider portion of the tube, while backward flow occurs at narrower portion of the tube in a similar fashion of peristaltic transport \cite{Takabatake1,Misra1,Misra2,Maiti2}, although forward flow is dominant for positive time-averaged flow.\\
+The respectable variation between the theoretical and the measured quantities indicates that the metachronal wave of cilia cannot be responsible for the total flow rate in efferent ducts and there must be some other important factors accountable for semen movement.
+These factors may be (cf. Ilio and Hess \cite{Ilio}) (a) contraction of smooth muscle (b) invariable fluid secretion in seminiferous epithelium (c) contraction of the myoepithelial layer of seminiferous tubule as well as tunica albuginea in testis (d) the devoid space generated due to ejaculation of sperm from the lower tract and by fluid absorption (e) augmented pressure because of the design of branching and convergence of ductuli.
+Another important factor may be the shape of an envelope of the tips of cilia beat which is different from the one considered by researchers including us.
+This motivates us to study the flow through ductus efferentes in the future.
+Consequently, for adequate understanding the mechanism involved in semen movement in ductus efferentes of male reproductive tract, further theoretical and experimental investigations are required.
+It may be noted that forward flow takes place at the wider portion of the tube, while backward flow occurs at narrower portion of the tube as observed earlier \cite{Misra1,Misra2,Maiti2,Takabatake1}, although forward flow is dominant for positive time-averaged flow rate.\\

 {\bf Acknowledgment:} {\it One of the authors, S. Maiti, is grateful to the University Grants Commission (UGC), New Delhi for awarding the Dr. D. S. Kothari Post Doctoral Fellowship during this investigation.}